Depression 202

 Reschedule Policy

-• Rescheduling Opportunities: If you need to cancel your session, you may reschedule for the next available session of equal or lesser value.
+• Sessions may be rescheduled to the next available session of equal or lesser value

-• 72-Hour Notice Required: Rescheduling is available only for cancellations made at least 72 hours before your scheduled session.
+• Requests must be made at least 72 hours before your scheduled session

 Cancellation Policy

-• 72-Hour Cancellation Requirement: Cancellations must be made at least 72 hours in advance to qualify for rescheduling.
+• Cancellations must be made at least 72 hours in advance to qualify for rescheduling

-• Late Cancellations or No-Shows: Cancellations made within 72 hours of the scheduled session, or missed sessions without notice, are not eligible for rescheduling.
+• Cancellations made within 72 hours of the session are not eligible for rescheduling

 Exceptions